A new spin on community sport

 ‘We do also adjust.
 For example, we had a Masters competition for older men.
 But we noticed teenage boys wanting to play with the Uncles in the competition.
 So we’ve wiped the parameters off Masters to be a community competition.
 This took down the barriers so everyone could play together.

-A group of men in a green sporting uniform stand or kneel in two rows on a grass field.
-A man in front of the group sits on the grass holding a rugby ball.
+A group of men in green sporting shirts stand or kneel in two rows on a grass playing field.
+A man sits in front of the group holding a rugby ball

 ‘We can do that as a corporation because we’re hosting our own competitions.
 It puts us in charge of the rules.’